Frequently Asked Questions

 Preventative healthcare is a proactive, team approach to helping you take charge of your health.
 We proudly partner with you, your caregivers, your loved ones, and other medical specialist to manage and improve your healthcare conditions including the physical, mental, and social aspects of your life.
 Preventative healthcare often includes physical exams at which time we may review your family medical history, discuss existing conditions, recommend healthy lifestyle choices, and more.
 We establish your baseline health and work with you to maintain or improve your health and prevent future concerns or medical conditions from happening.
 We provide health counseling, disease screenings, treatment of illnesses, treatment of injuries, immunizations, and management of long-term conditions.

 Telehealth is an easy, convenient, and safe way to meet with your physician or clinician from the comforts of home using your smartphone, tablet, or computer.
-Learn more about Telehealth virtual appointments and how you can schedule an appointment today.

 All patients: Please bring your driver’s license or ID card, insurance information if applicable, a list of current prescription and/or over-the-counter medications, results of any tests or screenings administered outside of our center that may be applicable if possible (or you can have them faxed to us prior to your visit), and any co-payment, deductible, or co-insurance required.